 If you make a mixed supply containing a reverse charge element then you should apply the reverse charge to the entirety of the supply.

-Projects that started before 1 October 2019, but that end on or after that date, will be affected.
+Projects that started before 1 March 2021 but that ended on or after that date are affected.

 Read more about construction and VAT

 - VAT domestic reverse charge for construction: 23 things you need to know

 - Construction Industry Scheme: How VAT changes affect you

 - How to register for VAT

 - How to understand and manage VAT for your business

 Understand what the 5% disregard for VAT reverse charge is

 The VAT reverse charge says certain work undertaken by a subcontractor must have the reverse charge applied if that work falls under the CIS.